 We support the guidance provided by public health officials to help prevent the spread of coronavirus by avoiding touching the face and eyes.
-Contact lenses can be worn safely while preventing potential infection by following proper contact lens care instructions as prescribed by Eye Care Professionals, which include thoroughly washing, cleaning, and drying your hands prior to handling contact lenses.
+Contact lenses can be worn safely while helping to prevent potential infection by following proper contact lens care instructions as prescribed by Eye Care Professionals, which include thoroughly washing, cleaning, and drying your hands prior to handling contact lenses.

 Do you have more questions about contact lens wear during this time?
 Check out the Frequently Asked Questions below:

 Is there any correlation between wearing contact lenses and COVID-19?